Preserving Key Evidence

 After reviewing the factors, the Court can impose a broad range of sanctions.
 It can exclude testimony regarding certain evidence.
 It can switch which party has the burden of proof at trial.
 It can go as far as striking the trucking company’s answer to the lawsuit.
 The threat of these powerful sanctions ensures that trucking companies take seriously their duty to preserve evidence, especially after a spoliation letter has been sent.

-If you’ve been injured in a truck accident, an experienced personal injury attorney can protect your rights by helping to preserve key evidence from the crash.
+If you’ve been injured in a truck accident, an experienced trucking injury attorney can protect your rights by helping to preserve key evidence from the crash.
 They can do this by drafting and sending a spoilation letter to the truck driver and trucking company.